 If architectural or extensive accommodations are anticipated, then early disclosure to the Learning Assistance Center and Disability Services is most helpful.

-For more information about the Learning Assistance Center including address, times, staff and other services, please see the LAC homepage.
+For more information about our office and its services, including address, times, staff and other services, please visit the LAC-DS homepage.

 Documenting a Learning Disability (pdf)

 Documenting a Physical Disability or Medical Condition (pdf)

 Documenting a Psychiatric Disability (pdf)